muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 1065
 * Collision problems.
 The agent clips through contact points of the walls.
 * Still part of overfit test.

+## 1066
+* Reward function: + for better distance, otherwise -.
+* 5k max steps per ep.

+## 1067
+* Reward function: Punish more distance -0.15 and reward less dist to target with 0.1.